toto1310/Simple-Jenkins-DooD/README.md

 # Simple-Jenkins-DooD
-This makes you able to run Jenkins in Docker and to run new Docker containers from it.
+This makes you able to run Jenkins in Docker and to run new Docker containers for Jenkins jobs in your docker host. for example...
+- pull docker images
+- create and run docker containers
+- build docker images
+- push your docker image

 This dockerfile is based on [jenkins/jenkins](https://hub.docker.com/r/jenkins/jenkins/) and install Docker CE with [Docker install Guild](https://docs.docker.com/engine/installation/linux/docker-ce/debian/).